-- monitoring the application and effectiveness of the procedure, reporting trends and non-compliance. - advising on appropriate selection methodologies (advertising media, selection tests etc.)
+- ensuring compliance with this procedure by managers - advising on appropriate selection methodologies (advertising media, selection tests etc.)

-1.4 Confidentiality
+1.2 Confidentiality

-1.5.1 All information obtained from applicants in the recruitment and selection process will be treated confidentially and will be confined to those involved in the process.
-Monitoring information is used to ensure the Council attract a broad range of people from all sections of the local community and will not be shared with the selection panel.
+1.2.1 All information obtained from applicants in the recruitment and selection process will be treated confidentially and will be confined to those involved in the process.
+Monitoring information is used to ensure the council attract a broad range of people from all sections of the local community and will not be shared with the selection panel.

-1.5 Training / Accreditation
+1.3 Training / Accreditation

-- 1.5.1 To ensure the consistent application of this Policy and Procedure the Council's requires that, as far as possible, all staff involved in the process of recruitment and selection complete the nominated recruitment & selection training course and familiarise themselves with the Council's Disclosure and Barring Service (DBS) policy and safer recruitment guidelines, prior to undertaking any recruitment and selection. - 1.5.2 Alternatively, individuals can be assessed and accredited for prior learning in recruitment, selection and equalities by their line manager. - 1.5.3 Where selection panels comprise of representatives from partner organisations, the recruiting manager should ensure that they adhere to the standards in this document and that they are trained or accredited for prior learning appropriately.
+- 1.3.1 To ensure the consistent application of this Policy and Procedure the council's requires that, as far as possible, all staff involved in the process of recruitment and selection complete the nominated recruitment & selection training course and familiarise themselves with the council's Disclosure and Barring Service (DBS) policy and safer recruitment guidelines, prior to undertaking any recruitment and selection. - 1.3.2 Alternatively, individuals can be assessed and accredited for prior learning in recruitment, selection and equalities by their line manager. - 1.3.3 Where selection panels comprise of representatives from partner organisations, the recruiting manager should ensure that they adhere to the standards in this document and that they are trained or accredited for prior learning appropriately.

-1.6 Occupational tests & psychometric profiling
+1.4 Occupational tests & psychometric profiling

-- 1.6.1 Occupational tests and psychometric profiling will only be used when relevant to the vacant post and where they add value to the recruitment and selection process.
-Staff at PO6 and above will normally participate in an assessment centre for selection purposes. - 1.6.2 Where psychometric questionnaires, licensed occupational tests and externally purchased tests are to be used, they will be commissioned and administered through the HR service. - 1.6.3 Other occupational tests whether basic (e.g., spelling or typing) or more detailed (e.g., special aptitude tests, presentations) will be conducted through the recruiting manager who will be responsible for the test, ensuring that it avoids unfair discrimination, that it is validated accordingly by HR, and that it reliable, acceptable, and fit for purpose.
-There will be clear scoring criteria from the outset. - 1.6.5 Where it is intended to use any of these arrangements, applicants must be notified in writing beforehand.
-Tests and profiles will be reasonably adjusted to accommodate any requirements of disabled applicants. - 1.6.6 All results shall be evaluated and interpreted by suitably trained / accredited staff; shall be regarded as confidential and restricted to those involved in the selection process; and shall be judged only in relation to the criteria previously specified.
+- 1.4.1 Occupational tests and psychometric profiling will only be used when relevant to the vacant post and where they add value to the recruitment and selection process.
+Staff at PO6 and above will normally participate in an assessment centre for selection purposes. - 1.4.2 - 1.4.3 Where psychometric questionnaires, licensed occupational tests, and externally purchased tests are to be used, they will be commissioned and administered through the HR service. - 1.4.4 Other occupational tests whether basic (e.g., spelling or typing) or more detailed (e.g., special aptitude tests, presentations) will be conducted through the recruiting manager who will be responsible for the test, ensuring that it avoids unfair discrimination, that it is validated accordingly by HR, and that it is reliable, acceptable, and fit for purpose.
+There will be clear scoring criteria from the outset. - 1.4.5 Where it is intended to use any of these arrangements, applicants must be notified in writing beforehand.
+Tests and profiles will be reasonably adjusted to accommodate any requirements of disabled applicants. - 1.4.6 All results shall be evaluated and interpreted by suitably trained / accredited staff; shall be regarded as confidential and restricted to those involved in the selection process; and shall be judged only in relation to the criteria previously specified.

-1.7 Posts with access to children and other vulnerable people
+1.5 Posts with access to children and other vulnerable people